cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/orchid-gpu-cluster.md

 ```

+**Notes:**

-Note 1: `gpuhost015` and `gpuhost016` are the two largest nodes with 64 CPUs and
-8 GPUs each.
+1. `gpuhost015` and `gpuhost016` are the two largest nodes with 64 CPUs and 8 GPUs each.

-IMPORTANT Note 2: **CUDA Version: 12.8**  Please add the following to your path
+2. IMPORTANT **CUDA Version: 12.8**  Please add the following to your path
 ```bash
 export PATH=/usr/local/cuda-12.8/bin${PATH:+:${PATH}}
 ```

-Note 3: The Slurm batch partition/queue `orchid` has a maximum runtime of 24 hours and
+3. The Slurm batch partition `orchid` has a maximum runtime of 24 hours and
 the default runtime is 1 hour.
 The maximum number of CPU cores per user is
 limited to 8 cores.
 If the limit is exceeded then the job is expected to be in
 a pending state with the reason being {{<mark>}}`QOSGrpCpuLimit`{{</mark>}}

-## GPU interactive node -outside Slurm
+## GPU interactive node outside Slurm

-There is an interactive GPU node `gpuhost001.jc.rl.ac.uk` (not managed by SLURM) and has the same spec as
+There is an interactive GPU node `gpuhost001.jc.rl.ac.uk`, not managed by Slurm, which has the same spec as
-other Orchid nodes.
-You can access it directly from the JASMIN login servers for prototype and
+other ORCHID nodes.
+You can access it directly from the JASMIN login servers for prototyping and
-code test prior to running as a batch job on `orchid`:
+testing code prior to running as a batch job on ORCHID:

+Make sure that your initial SSH connection to the login server used the `-A` (agent forwarding) option, then:

 {{<command user="user" host="login-01">}}
-ssh -A gpuhost001.jc.rl.ac.uk
+ssh gpuhost001.jc.rl.ac.uk
-(out) gpuhost001 ~]$
 {{</command>}}

+{{<command user="user" host="gpuhost001">}}
+## now on gpu interactive node
+{{</command>}}

 ## Software Installed on the GPU cluster

 - CUDA version 12.8
 - CUDA DNN (Deep Neural Network Library) version cudnn9-cuda-12
 - cuda-toolkit - version 12.8
-- Singularity version 4.2.2-1 checked version - which supports NVIDIA/GPU containers
+- Singularity version 4.2.2-1 checked version - supports NVIDIA/GPU containers
 - podman version 5.2.2
 - SCL Python 3.6